riboviz/riboviz/docs/developer/style.md

 Python code should be formatted to conform as far as possible to the [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).

 The tools [pylint](https://pylint.org/) and [pycodestyle](https://pycodestyle.pycqa.org/en/latest/) can help by highlighting deviations from the coding style.
-See [Style checking Python code](#style-checking-python-code] below.
+See [Style checking Python code](#style-checking-python-code) below.

 ### Comments